sneben/backuptool/README.rst

     pre-create: docker-machine mount docker.domain.com:/path/to/mount ./mnt/mybackup

 A multiline script could be given by using the yaml literal syntax.
-If a script should be run after the backup **create** process is finished, use this:
+If a script should be run after e.g. the backup **create** process is finished, use this:

 .. code-block:: yaml